-On a recent visit to the doctor, I was told that my daughter has low white blood cells, it described well at Lowplatelets.net low white blood cells guide.
+On a recent visit to the doctor, I was told that my daughter has low white blood cells.
 The first reaction I had to that news was terror.
 All I could think about was keeping her safe, and trying to find out exactly how sick she was.

 As I calmed down and was able to process the information, I learned the details of the condition from the doctor.

-The medical term for having a low white blood cell count is leukopenia.
+The medical term for having low platelets or decreased amount of white blood cell count is leukopenia.
 Specifically, what this means is that you experience a decrease of the leukocytes present in your blood.
 This can be very dangerous because leukocytes are the cells that specialize in fighting disease.

 A typical white blood cell count is normally considered to be higher than four thousand white blood cells per one microliter of blood.
 However, that is only a general guideline, and the pacific parameters vary from doctor to doctor and medical practice to medical practice.